enowars/enowars3-service-shittr/README.txt

 - Patch openssl Parameters => algo is -enowars instead of -aes-128-ecb
 - Have a look at the cookie-Path traversal and/or others
 - Implement language choosing based on the Accept-Header
-- Set Cookie Max-Age, so that people get logged out
 - (?)
 Statuscode ist Stunden seit EPOCH Module $realStatuscode
 - (?)
 Implement that if two people are following each other, they see their shits